 Students at Rosary Park have sport lessons throughout the school year.

 Children wear their full sport uniform, including predominantly white joggers, on these days.

-All children are encouraged to become involved in sport: the emphasis is on development of movement skills.
-Infants children join in the school athletics carnival.
+All children are encouraged to become involved in sport.
+In Infants, the emphasis is on development of movement skills.
+Children join in the school athletics carnival.
+Year 2 children attend 2 week of intensive swimming lessons.
 Primary children can compete in swimming, athletics, cross-country, rugby league, and soccer and netball championships at school, regional, diocesan and inter-diocesan level.
-Children gifted at sports have opportunities to compete from Regional to State level.
+Children gifted at sports have opportunities to compete from regional to state level.